MicrosoftLearning/dp-420-cosmos-db-dev/instructions/19-build-memory-store-cs.md

 The keyword query searches only the explicit fact and returns zero, because its controlled wording contains none of *pay*, *willing*, or *much*.
 Generated facts might contain those words, so they aren't part of that deterministic check.
 The vector query searches all active facts and returns results for the same question.
 Record which fact ranks first rather than assuming the explicit budget fact does.

-> [!NOTE]
-> Your memory container holds a handful of vectors, and a `quantizedFlat` index takes effect only once a container holds at least 1,000 of them.
+> &#128221; Your memory container holds a handful of vectors, and a `quantizedFlat` index takes effect only once a container holds at least 1,000 of them.
 Every similarity query in this exercise therefore runs a full scan.
 The results are correct, and the request charges aren't representative of the same query at production scale.

 Note what this proves and what it doesn't.
 Vector search found a fact stated in words the question never used, which is the recall behavior long-term memory exists for.
 It found it in a process that never read the conversation that produced it, which is the cross-session behavior.